-As of December 31, 2009, we had approximately 6,303 full-time and 3,004 part-time and temporary employees.
-Of these, approximately 5,670 full-time and 2,426 part-time employees were employed in Hospitality; approximately 333 full-time and 571 part-time employees were employed in Opry and Attractions; and approximately 300 full-time and 7 part-time employees were employee in Corporate and Other.
-We believe our relations with our employees are good.
+As of December 31, 2010, we had approximately 6,634 full-time and 3,083 part-time and temporary employees.
+Of these, approximately 6,016 full-time and 2,545 part-time employees were employed in Hospitality; approximately 304 full-time and 538 part-time employees were employed in Opry and Attractions; and approximately 314 full-time and 0 part-time employees were employees are good.

-As of December 31, 2009, approximately 1,365 employees at Gaylord National were represented by labor unions, and, as of February 26, 2010, collective bargaining agreements had been negotiated with the four unions representing these employees.
+As of December 31, 2010, approximately 1,504 employees at Gaylord National were represented by labor unions and are working pursuant to the terms of the collective bargaining agreements which have been negotiated with the four unions representing these employees.